 - Want to evaluate real estate professional status

-- Need help navigating California's non-conformity to federal rules
+- Need help with California's non-conformity to federal bonus depreciation rules

 The cost of professional tax advice is itself deductible as a rental expense.